-- Attending all classes and scheduled coaching sessions - Being on time for all classes and scheduled coaching sessions - Responding thoroughly and promptly to all class correspondence - Thorough, advanced preparation for classes - Timely completion of assignments - Wearing proper attire, meaning, that which is consistent with the material - An openness, willingness, and eagerness to commit to the exercises and assignments - Respect for colleagues - Cell phones may not be used while class is in session.
+- Attending all classes and scheduled coaching sessions - Being on time for all classes and scheduled coaching sessions - Responding thoroughly and promptly to all class correspondence - Thorough, advanced preparation for classes - Timely completion of assignments - Wearing proper attire (meaning, that which is consistent with the material) - An openness, willingness, and eagerness to commit to the exercises and assignments - Respect for colleagues - Cell phones may not be used while class is in session.
 They may, of course, be activated during breaks, but must be turned off again when class resumes.
 It is incredibly disrespectful to the professor, students, and the course to use your cell phone while others are working.
 It is also counterproductive to your need to be a skilled observer.
-This is a huge deal to me. - Please refrain from irrelevant talking, reading, sleeping, or doing other course work while class is in session.
+This is a huge deal to me.
+I do not like seeing students on their phones during class. - Please refrain from irrelevant talking, reading, sleeping, or doing other course work while class is in session.
 Students who are repeatedly called out for this, yet continue to violate the policy, may be subject to dismissal from the course.
 This is also a huge deal to me.